- What is Digital Transformation in Healthcare?

 A great example of patient portal technology use is the FollowMyHealth system.
 It enables patients to schedule appointments with specialists, check their prescriptions and health records, and share their health data easily.

-Health wearables: At present, people are becoming more and more conscious about their health.
-They are always looking for effective yet convenient ways to track their health metrics.
-Basically, this is the reason why there has been a tremendous increase in the sales of wearable medical devices.
-The integration of the devices with innovative tech solutions enables users to get accurate health data and metrics in real-time.
-Some of the common types of health wearables include heart rate trackers, oximeters, and exercise and fitness trackers.
+After the COVID-19 pandemic hit the world, people have become more conscious of their health.
+They always look for effective yet convenient ways to track their health metrics.
+It is why there has been a massive increase in the sales of wearable medical devices.
+Integrating the devices with innovative tech solutions enables users to get accurate real-time health data and metrics.
+Some of the common types of health wearables include heart rate trackers, oximeters, and fitness trackers.

-One of the most popular wearables introduced in the healthcare market is Apple Watch.
+For instance, Apple Watch is one of the most popular wearables introduced in the healthcare market.
 It can track the heart rate, send reminders about drinking water or washing hands, and record body temperature, weight, and periods.
-This data can be further used by healthcare professionals for diagnosis, prescriptions, and more.
-So, in short, wearables are making the healthcare sector better and more proficient.
+Healthcare professionals can further use this data for diagnosis, prescriptions, and more.
+So, in short, wearables are transforming the healthcare industry and making it more proficient.

-Data aggregation: While patient portals help to pull data on patients, many hospitals are also working on aggregating back-end data.
-Currently, clinics and hospitals have data coming in from varied sources such as electronic health records, lab results, insurance claims, medical devices, imaging, and more.
-With all of these sources, it’s possible to overlook important patient medical history data.
+While patient portals help retrieve patient data, many hospitals also work on aggregating back-end data.
+Currently, clinics and hospitals gather data from various sources, such as electronic health records, lab results, insurance claims, medical devices, imaging, and more.
+Due to the abundance of these sources, there is a potential risk of overlooking important patient medical history information.

-Data aggregation enables fast and informed patient-care decisions, without having to worry about missing key information.
-So basically, this digital innovation in healthcare enhances patient care while reducing costs.
+Data aggregation enables medical professionals to make faster and more informed patient-care decisions without worrying about missing key information.
+So basically, this digital healthcare innovation enhances patient care while reducing costs.

-Mayo Clinic is using the data aggregation method in partnership with Google by implementing cloud solutions.
+For instance, Mayo Clinic utilizes the data aggregation method in partnership with Google by implementing cloud solutions.
 They use the cloud to host data storage and analytics all in one place.

-Disease history analysis: Nowadays, there are a plethora of tools that help analyze a patient’s disease history in order to give doctors recommendations about the treatment outcomes.
-An example of such a solution is being used by the company, BostonGene.
-The BostonGene’s algorithm conducts a profound analysis of a patient’s previous conditions and offers a personalized treatment plan that would potentially deem the best results.
+Nowadays, many tools help analyze a patient’s medical history to give doctors recommendations about treatment outcomes.
+The company, BostonGene, uses an example of such a solution that helps conduct a profound analysis of a patient’s previous conditions and offers a personalized treatment plan that would potentially deem the best results.

 Top Digital Transformation Trends in the Healthcare Sector